CONNECT WITH me ON INSTAGRAM

 When the police arrive, that vendor will be fined.
 And the police will take a dim view of the vendor trying to rip off tourists.
 Because tourism is the lifeblood of the island.
 Tourism is Cuba’s major export.

-However for tours and other activities prices don’t need to be displayed.
-When you do try to book a tour (in person) on the island the seller will take advantage of you and overprice their tour.
-Or they’ll sell you a ‘ticket‘ and disappear with your cash (common scam).
+However, for tours and other activities, prices don’t need to be displayed.
+When you do try to book a tour in person, on the island, the seller will take advantage of you and overprice their tour.
+Or they’ll sell you a ‘ticket’ and disappear with your cash (common scam).

 For tours and activities, use Civitatis (with a VPN in Cuba) and book your tours online.
 You’ll get a better price than buying a tour from a Cuban in Cuba.
-And all the tours are in English, rated by past users and the vendors identity is verified.
+And all the tours are in English, rated by past users and the vendors personal identity is verified.

-Avoid ‘Gringo Pricing’
+Avoid ‘Gringo Pricing’ In Cuba

 The tourist scams in Cuba are often clumsy.
-These are tourist scams perpetrated by individuals who have never themselves been tourists.
+These are tourist scams perpetrated by individuals who have never themselves, been tourists.
 And they’re the same scams found throughout the rest of Latin America.

 What To Do When Being ‘Gringo’ Priced?

-If you are the sucker who has been walked to this vendor by a ‘friendly’ street tout who has ‘kindly’ offered to help you, the random stranger, find what you’re looking for then you should refuse to pay the ridiculous price they’re trying to charge.
+If you are the sucker who has been walked to this vendor by a ‘friendly’ street tout, who has ‘kindly’ offered to help you, the random stranger, find what you’re looking for then you should refuse to pay the ridiculous price they’re trying to charge.

 These individuals are themselves breaking the law.
 And crimes involving tourists carry harsh penalties.
 Again, tourism is the life blood of Cuba.
 Tourism is Cuba’s major economic export.

 For the most part, your ‘average Joe’ kiosk owner will not try to rip you off.
-But those who do are breaking the law and ruining the reputation of Cuba.
+But those who do, are breaking the law and ruining the reputation of Cuba.

 Don’t reward these scammers with money.
 Do challenge them when they threaten to call the Cuban police.
-And do mark them on Google maps with a negative review clearly stating the scam/s in which they are engaged.
+And do mark them on Google maps with a negative review, clearly stating the scam/s in which they are engaged.

 Where Can I Get More Information About Cuba?

 I’ve made my Complete Guide To Traveling Cuba available on this website.
-And I would strongly advise you to read it before travelling to Cuba.
+And I recommend you read it, before traveling to Cuba.
 It will help you navigate Cuba and Cuban society.

-My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+My Cuba travel guide will save you a lot of time and money on your next trip to Cuba.
+Cuba is not the sort of destination in which you can arrive unprepared.
+Read the most complete Cuba Travel Guide.